 Sediment Samples

-The core Hu9007-08 (hereafter Hu90-08; 44.5329◦ N and 40.3855◦ W) was retrieved at 3522 m water depth top of Milne seamount from the eastern Newfoundland Basin of the northwest Atlantic Ocean by the joint Memorial University of Newfoundland and Geological Survey of Canada cruise.
+The core Hu9007-08 (hereafter Hu90-08; 44.5329◦ N and 40.3855◦ W) was retrieved at 3522 m water depth, top of Milne seamount, from the eastern Newfoundland Basin of the northwest Atlantic Ocean by the joint Memorial University of Newfoundland and Geological Survey of Canada cruise.
 The core site is located near the western edge of the IRD-belt (Figure 1), too far from the eastern Canadian continental margin to be influenced by the mass-transport deposits [1].
 Therefore, the core site is an ideal location to study past changes in the sea-surface conditions.
 Core Hu90-08 is 11 m long, but the top 841.5 cm was used for this study, which was sampled at 10 cm intervals.
 However, the MIS3 period was sampled at 5 cm intervals to improve the temporal resolution (i.e., 400 to 1000 years).

 Table 1.
 Location of cores used in the study.